scilus/scilpy/docs/source/documentation/reconstruction/mti_scripts.rst

 .. image:: ../../_static/scil_ihmt_explanation.png
    :alt: How does ihMT work?

-..
-This does not work currently.
-Tried installing sphinxcontrib-video, but breaks other things in the doc.
+Play the video for more details on how MT sequence acquisition and parameter calculation work (link will be added soon)
 ..
-Play the video for more details on how MT sequence acquisition and parameter calculation work. video: MT_WhatIsIt.mp4
+ToDo: Add video on YouTube (MT_WhatIsIt.mp4)

 The ``scil_mti_maps_ihMT`` script computes **four myelin indices maps** from Magnetization Transfer (MT)